ChonHinT/Group_6_Assignment_2/README.txt

 (tutorial)
 https://www.youtube.com/watch?v=VOwfGW-ZTIY&t=660s

-10th July - So far, the webpage is able to search products, add products into basket (Calvin)
+10th July - So far, the webpage has different products with their categories, enable add products into basket (Calvin)